 “Home of the Eagles”

-Monetville Public School is a Kindergarten to Grade 8 rural school with 48 students.
+Monetville Public School is a Kindergarten to Grade 8 rural school.
 Named after the area’s founder, Mr. Cyril Monette, this Rainbow School first opened its doors on January 3, 1950.

 Monetville Public School is located on the Southeastern boarder of the Rainbow District School Board’s jurisdiction, delineated by Highway 64 East and East Road, in North Monetville, Ontario.